entando/entando-docs/vuepress/docs/v6.3/docs/reference/local-tips-and-tricks.md

 ### Hyper-V IP changes
 **Q:** My Entando installation stops working when I restart Windows.
 How can I fix this?

 **A:** The basic issue is that Windows Hyper-V makes it difficult to set a static IP for a VM.
 (See this [forum post](https://techcommunity.microsoft.com/t5/windows-insider-program/hyper-v-default-switch-ip-address-range-change-ver-1809-build/m-p/261431) for details.)
 As discussed [above](#network-issues), Entando's ingress routes rely on an fixed IP address and will break if the IP address changes after initial installation.
 Here are a few options to solve this issue, short of modifying your router or network switch settings:

+#### Option 1: Single host routing
+The simplest way to deal with the peculiarities of Hyper-V IP assignments is to avoid it by using the Windows-specific mshome.net addresses.
+This allows you to access a VM by using an address like `<VM-NAME>.mshome.net`.
+If you set up your enviroment using the [Automatic Install](../getting-started/#automatic-install) instructions, then the ent CLI will select the single host option for you and the address will be `entando.mshome.net`.
+You can accomplish the same thing yourself using the `ent quickstart` script but see its `--help` for the current set of options.

-#### Option 1: Manually update your hosts file
+#### Option 2: Manually update your hosts file
-The simplest option to re-enable external access to your cluster is to update your hosts file after each Windows restart.
+The next simplest option to re-enable external access to your cluster is to update your hosts file after each Windows restart.

 You need two pieces of information for this workaround and you'll need administrator access to do this.